dantenetto/PHP_gitserver/readme.md

 ## PHP gitserver ##

 ### What is it? ###
-This is a simple way to control access to a git repository shared among many users.
-It works using ssh and only one user at the server machine (github like)
+This is a simple script to control the access to a git repository shared among many users.
+It works using ssh and a single user at the server machine (github like)

 ### Definitions ###
-a file for permission must be create with `0600` mode. must be placed at `~/.git_control/git_user_permission` the syntax is a valid json like the example:
+A file for permission configuration must be created with `0600` mode.
+And must be placed at:
+`~/.git_control/git_user_permission`
+Its syntax is a valid json, like the example:

     {
         "user": {